|

 Andrew Kier Wise and Penny Messinger, Daemen College

-Bolshevism and Conservationism: Memorializing Theodore Roosevelt
+Bolshevism and Conservationism: Memorializing Theodore

 William S. Walker, Cooperstown Graduate Program